 When I opened the door, I went straight to the crate and to my shock, it was empty!
 But wait....what really got me was that, not only the crate was empty, but the crate door was still latched!

-I go in panic mode and finally find her in the bathroom, looking up at me and getting up from chewing the toilet roll into pieces with toilet paper pieces everywhere like if she just had a party and tossed a bunch of holiday confetti!
+I go into panic mode and finally find her in the bathroom, looking up at me and getting up from chewing the toilet roll into pieces with toilet paper pieces everywhere as if she just had a party and tossed a bunch of holiday confetti!

 What Really Happened

 As I wondered whether I just stumbled on a dog capable of some odd hat tricks, I scratched my head in disbelief.
 OK, the dog is here and the crate is latched!
 How is that possible?
 It seemed to defy the law of physics!
 So I put on my detective hat and went to inspect the crate.
 As I pass my hands on it, I notice there are little signs of slight bending in the bottom wires.